Faresalghazy/PiCa/README.md

 # Configuring the pi software
-First, clone or download this repository as a .zip.
+First, clone this repository to your pi.
 Using a terminal, type:

     git clone https://github.com/Faresalghazy/PiCa

-Second, unpack it and note the location of the repository, we will assume it is on your home folder.
+You may also download as .zip but be sure to unpack it Second, we will assume the is on your home folder.
 In which case, open up a terminal and type the following:

     cd PiCa